Gabriel Jesus: International career

 Jesus was part of the Brazil under-20 team that finished as runners-up at the 2015 U-20 World Cup in New Zealand.
 He scored their first goal of the tournament in a 4–2 win over Nigeria in New Plymouth, and converted as they advanced past Uruguay and Portugal on penalties.

-In 2016, he was chosen in Dunga's provisional 40-man squad for the Copa América Centenario in the United States, and was considered as a replacement for the injured Douglas Costa in the final selection but missed out through the lack of a U.S. visa.
-Later that year, he was one of five forwards named in the squad for the team's hosting of the Olympic tournament.
+In 2016, he was chosen in Dunga's provisional 40-man squad for the Copa América Centenario in the United States, and was considered as a replacement for the injured Douglas Costa in the final selection but missed out through the lack of a US visa.
+Later that year, he was one of five forward named in the squad for the team's hosting of the Olympic tournament.
 He scored once against Danish keeper Jeppe Højbjerg in their final group game against Denmark, an eventual 4–0 win, and in the semi-final against Honduras he added two more in a 6–0 victory.
 Jesus won the Olympics with his team against Germany in a penalty shoot-out, scoring one of the penalties.

 Jesus made his debut for the senior team on 1 September 2016, in a 2018 FIFA World Cup qualification game against Ecuador in Quito.
 He started the match and scored twice, as Brazil won 3–0.
 Jesus was Brazil's highest scorer in the CONMEBOL World Cup qualifiers, with 7 goals in 10 matches.

 In May 2018, he was named in Tite's final 23-man squad for the 2018 FIFA World Cup in Russia.
 Jesus started all five games for Brazil at the tournament without scoring a goal.

 In May 2019, Jesus was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
 In the final against Peru on 7 July, at the Maracanã Stadium, he assisted the opening goal scored by Everton Soares, and later scored the match-winning goal late in the first half; however, he was sent off in the second half after collecting a second yellow card during the final following a collision with Carlos Zambrano.
 Brazil won the match 3–1 to win the title.
-In August 2019, Jesus was handed a 2-month international ban from CONMEBOL, due to his behavior after being red carded in the 2019 Copa América Final.
+In August 2019, Jesus was handed a 2-month international ban from CONMEBOL, due to his behaviour after being red carded in the 2019 Copa América Final.

 In June 2021, he was included in Brazil's squad for the 2021 Copa América on home soil.

 On 7 November 2022, Jesus was named in the squad for the 2022 FIFA World Cup.
 He was ruled out for the rest of the competition after picking up a right knee injury in the final group stage match against Cameroon.